benjamminj/portfolio/writing/mocking-fetch.md

 In the first part we store a reference to the _actual function_ for `global.fetch`.
 Since we'll be mocking `global.fetch` out at a later point we want to keep this reference around so that we can use it to cleanup our mock after we're done testing.

 The second part consists of the actual `fetch` mock.
-The important thing to note is that the mocked `fetch` API _must be API-compatible_ with the real `fetch` API.
-Since `fetch` returns a resolved `Promise` with a `json` method, we need to do the same thing inside our mock.
+The important thing to note is that the mocked `fetch` API _must be API-compatible_ with the real `fetch` API. `fetch` returns a resolved `Promise` with a `json` method (which also returns a `Promise` with the JSON data).
+So we need to do the same thing inside our mock.
 In order to mock something effectively you must understand the API (or at least the portion that you're using).

-You certainly don't need to rewrite the entire functionality of the module——otherwise it wouldn't be a mock——but you do need to keep the API of you mock similar to the real module.
+You don't need to rewrite the entire functionality of the module—otherwise it wouldn't be a mock!
+You can mock the pieces that you're using, but you do have to make sure that _those_ pieces are API compatible.

 However, instead of returning 100 posts from the `placeholderjson` API, our `fetch` mock just returns an empty array from its `json` method.
 You could put anything here——you could put the full 100 posts, have it "return" nothing, or anything in-between!
 By having control over _what_ the `fetch` mock returns we can reliably test edge cases and how our app responds to API data without being reliant on the network!